- About the Commission in Scotland

 The Commission believes that everyone should be treated fairly and with dignity.
 Unfortunately this doesn’t always happen.

 Discrimination and disadvantage are still common across Scotland.
 We don’t all have equal chances in life and some forms of discrimination are deep-rooted.

-For example, some disabled pupils don’t always have equal access to education or extra-curricular activities at schools.
+Some disabled pupils don’t always have equal access to education or extra-curricular activities at schools.
 A woman may receive less pay than a male colleague who is doing the same work as her, simply because she is a woman.
 Or an older person may be overlooked for a job or promotion, even though they may be more experienced than someone younger.

 Sometimes people make decisions that are unfair or choose to ignore the rights of others even when this is against the law.